Fixel-Institute/BRAVO/docs/Tutorials/ImageRenderer.rst

 `ImageVisualization3D Github Repo <https://github.com/Fixel-Institute/ImageVisualization3D>`_.
 The detail demo and description can be found at README.md in the repository.

-.. admonition:: Roadmap

-  The capability is expected to be more mature by v2.1.0 as it is one of the main capabilities to be worked on for v2.1.0

 Data Structure
 -------------------------------------------